jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

   - ✅ Created verification script to diagnose bucket issues
   - ✅ Verified bucket name matches "teachnicheofficial.firebasestorage.app"
   - ✅ Updated environment variables to use correct bucket name
+  - ⚠️ New error: "Firebase Storage: User does not have permission to access 'verification/test-1740688239206.txt'. (storage/unauthorized)"
+  - ⚠️ Bucket exists but permissions need to be updated

 ### Next Steps
 - ✅ Fix module resolution in test scripts